 rest of the globe (IPCC AR5).
 This primarily results from human-induced climate change, with strong amplification of anthropogenic warming in this region.
 Feedback mechanisms mostly result from decreasing albedo due to sea ice melting (REF).
 But the Arctic region is also affected but a number of other global warming-related phenomena: Greenland ice sheet mass loss (e.g., Shepherd et al., 2012, Velicogna et al., 2014), Alaskan glacier melting (Gardner et al., (2013), permafrost melting with potential release of carbon dioxide and methane (REF), snow cover extent decrease (IPCC AR5), decrease of Arctic lakes ice cover (Kouraev et al., XX), drying of Siberian lakes (Smith , 2012), etc.

 Studies about Artic sea level have been limited so far because of lack of data.
 Thus most studies have been dedicated to investigate Arctic sea level along the Russian and Norwegian coastlines (Proshutinsky et al. 2001, 2004, 2007a, 2011; Henry et al., 2013).
 The situation changed recently with the availability of satellite altimetry data from ERS-1&2 and Envisat satellites covering the Arctic Ocean up to 82°N. The area covered by the altimetry data is affected by seasonal or permanent sea ice so that until recently altimetry data in the Arctic were largely unused.
-However new efforts in developing dedicated waveform retracking for ERS and Envisat (Cheng et al., 2015).
-These authors have reprocessed ERS-1/2/Envisat satellite altimetry to develop an improved 20-year sea level dataset for the Arctic Ocean.
+However new efforts in developing dedicated reprocessing Cheng et al., 2015 reprocessed ERS-1/2/Envisat satellite altimetry to develop an improved 20-year sea level dataset for the Arctic Ocean.
 They have developed both an along-track dataset and three-day gridded sea level anomaly maps from September 1992 to April 2012.
 A major improvement in data coverage was gained by tailoring the standard altimetry editing criteria to Arctic conditions.
 The new reprocessed data has significant increased data coverage with between 4 and 10 times the amount of data in regions such as the Beaufort Gyre region compared with standard altimetry products.
 This has allowed for a more accurate estimation of sea level changes from satellite altimetry in the Arctic Ocean.
 In the mean time a new sea level product over the Arctic has been provided from a joint effort between CLS and PML (Plymouth Laboratory, UK).
 PIERRE, MICHAEL: DISCUSS BRIEFLY

 In this paper, we analyze and compare these improved altimetry-based sea level grids over the Arctic region.
 Using an ocean reanalysis and GRACE space gravimetry data for estimating steric and ocean mass components, we also study the sea level budget over the last decade.
 Finally we compare the observations with CMIP5 coupled climate mod